trilinos/Trilinos/packages/zoltan2/test/driver/driverinputs/README.txt

 	* input file: the name of the source file — EXCLUDING extension.
 	* file type: Matrix Market, Pamgen, Chaco, or Geometric Generator

-If your input source is a pamgen mesh definition you are required to define an integer typed “dimension” parameter specifying the dimension of the mesh.

 A Galari generated block should contain the following parameters (ex.
 2):